-- Never use the display as a handle.
-The display may become irreparably damaged if you use it to lift the pedelec. - Remove the batteries from the display if the pedelec is not going to be used for several weeks.
+▶ Do not use on-board computer as a handle.
+The on-board computer may become irreparably damaged if you use it to lift the pedelec.

-The on-board computer is operated using four buttons on its casing.
+The pedelec is operated using four buttons on the on-board computer.

-Figure 125: BOSCH Purion on-board computer layout
+Figure 126: SHIMANO SC-E5003 on-board computer